 the lice bites, and sometimes the lice themselves can be seen in the groin.

-chancre of the primary stage of syphilis, the second stage’s rash will go away on it’s own, but the bacteria is
+armpits.
+Like the chancre of the primary stage of syphilis, the second stage’s rash will go away on it’s own, but

 Just because a rash is present does not mean that you have an STD, but since some STDs do not display any